millette/gatsby-starter-location-github/README.md

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

+## Thank you!

+A big thank you to [WikiSuite](https://wikisuite.org/) (and Marc Laporte) for their financial support of the RoLLodeQc relaunch.
+It would never have happened without them!

 ## Install

 Make sure that you have the Gatsby CLI program installed, we're using Gatsby v2 (in beta):